-The EU Prospectus Regulation contains rules regarding the prospectus to be drawn up where the consideration consists of transferable securities.
+The contains rules regarding prospectus documents where the consideration consists of transferable securities.
 The provisions governing offer documents in these takeover rules are instead to apply to the prospectus in such cases.
 If the language provisions in the EU Prospectus Regulation allow the prospectus to be written in a language other than Swedish in such a case, no Securities Council exemption regarding the language of the prospectus is required.